 The songs were mainly aimed at a U.S. audience with Peter Noone exaggerating his Mancunian accent.
 The boys felt ambivalent about these two songs and they were never released as singles in the U.K.

 Herman’s Hermits had an edgy side which is evident in a recording (’64) for BBC’s Transcription Service (the ‘other’ Top of the Pops) in their cover of Louis Jordan‘s classic “Ain’t That Just Like a Woman“.

 In the U.S.A.
-Herman’s Hermits were contracted to M.G.M. whose modus operandi was to cross-promote the recording artistes they had signed up by featuring them as stars in their films as well.
+Herman’s Hermits signed to M.G.M. whose modus operandi was to cross-promote their recording artistes in starring roles in their films as well.